 3 - Creating the file style.css

-- Open, in SublimText, the style.css file contained at the root of the original Divi theme.
-It is in this file that you will find useful information to create your child theme.
+- Open the style.css file in the root of the original Divi theme in SublimText.
+This is where you will find the information you need to create your child theme.

-- Save this file to your desktop by going to File > Save As (the same procedure as for saving the file functions.php).
+- Save this file to your desktop by going to File > Save As (the same procedure as for saving the functions.php).

-4 - Creation of the screenshot.png
+4 - Creating the screenshot.png

 - Choose an image to represent your child theme

 - Resize it to 1200 pixels x 900 pixels

 Now you have 3 files: